chef/monitoring-integration-automate/prometheus/prometheus_slack_Integration_and_Notification.md

 ### Prerequisites

-The following steps guide preparing Slack receivers for the alert manager to send alerts.
+The following steps guide preparing Slack receivers for the Alertmanager to send alerts.

 1. Refer to this [guide](https://grafana.com/blog/2020/02/25/step-by-step-guide-to-setting-up-prometheus-alertmanager-with-slack-pagerduty-and-gmail/) for step-by-step guidance to configure Slack notifications from the Prometheus Alertmanager.